 Sometimes, the red-eye is a common problem for those who take a picture using the on-camera flash option.
-This option will support you to correct red eyes of your subject.
+This option will support you in correcting the red eyes of your subject.

 It doesn’t require much explanation.
-One important note you should keep in your mind, which is, while correcting the red-eye, don’t forget to zoom the image.
+However, one important note you should keep in mind is that while correcting the red-eye, don’t forget to zoom the image.
 It will make your work more comfortable than your expectation.

-If you look for an option to adjust a specific area of your photo without hampering the other areas, this option will be a wise choice.
+If you are looking for an option to adjust a specific area of your photo without hampering the other areas, this option will be a wise choice.

 For this exact reason, the graduated filter is a great tool.
-All the standard settings – brightness, contrast, saturation, and many others can be adjusted with this tool, but only a specific portion of an image.
+This tool can adjust all the standard settings – brightness, contrast, saturation, and many others- but only a specific portion of an image.

 Below is an example where I have changed the brightness of a specific part of an image.
-I used the Graduated filter at the left-hand side of the image.
+In addition, I used the Graduated filter on the left-hand side of the picture.
 Finally, the image received an unnatural look.

-Also, if you want to determine if your combination is setting a goal, here is a useful tip: Press the “O” button.
-You will highlight the area of your gradient in red, which makes the process quite straightforward.
+Also, if you want to determine if your combination is setting a goal, here is a helpful tip: Press the “O” button.
+You will highlight the area of your gradient in red, which makes the process relatively straightforward.

 Note that all versions of Lightroom don’t have this option available.
-This is a useful feature if your application consists of this option.
+However, this is a valuable feature if your application consists of this option.

 Differences are few between Graduated Filter and Radial Filter.

 This filter is oval-shaped and can be inverted.
-If you choose an area to work with, the radial filter will change outside or inside of the oval-shaped area.
-To switch between the options, simply check or uncheck the “invert mask” option.
+If you choose an area to work with, the radial filter will change outside or inside the oval-shaped area.
+Check or uncheck the “invert mask” option to switch between the options.

 It is the last option of Lightroom Local Adjustment.

-Initially, you may think it is good.
+Initially, it is good.
 But it is a bad idea at all.
 If the “auto mask” option is turned on accidentally.
-Moreover, if you are working on something like a cloud, the clouds are looking weird on the whole magnifier.
-Because the adjustment brush you wanted to apply for works on some pixels, not others.
-Most likely, the final result will give you granular and splotchy sections that will look weird.
+Moreover, if you are working on something like a cloud, the clouds look weird on the whole magnifier.

-If you pay attention to working with the adjustment brush, you will find it the most useful and flexible tool in the Lightroom.
+If you pay attention to working with the adjustment brush, you will find it the most valuable and flexible tool in Lightroom.

-Firstly, you need to highlight all photos in the Grid view area that you are planning to merge.
-To do this, press and hold the Shift button, then click on the first and then the last image that you want to merge.
+Firstly, you must highlight all photos in the Grid view area you plan to merge.
+To do this, press and hold the Shift button, then click on the first and last image you want to merge.

-Then click the right button, select the Photo Merge option and then pick either HDR or Panorama as per your need.
-During both selections, a dialog box will pop up where you will find a few other options.
+Then click the right button, select the Photo Merge option, and pick HDR or Panorama as per your need.
+A dialog box will pop up during both selections, where you will find a few other options.

 Below is an HDR panel

-We are at the last stage of Lightroom guidelines, and it is Photo exporting.
-To learn more about this feature, you need to enter into Export Dialogue.
+We are at the last stage of Lightroom guidelines, and it is photo exporting.
+To learn more about this feature, you need to enter Export Dialogue.

 Learning this step is not a challenging task.

-To begin the process, at the same time, click on single images or several images.
-Even, by pressing “A,” you can highlight every single photo contained in any folder.
+To begin the process, at the same time, click on a single image or several images.
+Even by pressing “A,” you can highlight every photo in any folder.

-Then, click on the right button, select Export > Export.
+Then, click on the right button, and select Export > Export.
 A dialog box will appear.

 All these settings are self-explanatory.
-How would you like to see the longest edge of your image?
-Whatever is your required pixel, simply select it.
+For example, how would you like to see the longest edge of your image?
+Whatever is your required pixel, select it.
 And if you need to compress the image slightly to JPEG, select JPEG with 80% quality.

 Here, you need to note down a few points.

-If so – which only happens when you decide to take a print out of your photo, and you want to avoid doing calculations – you can give a command to Lightroom to print out a 6 X 8 inches’ photo with 500 PPI.
+If so – which only happens when you decide to take a printout of your photo and avoid doing calculations – you can command Lightroom to print out a 6 X 8 inches photo with 500 PPI.

 It will spontaneously analyze that you require a 1400 X 2000-pixel image.

-Finally, if you like any of your settings that you want to use in the future, you can save it too.
-Simply go to the export dialogue, which is placed at the left-hand side, left-click on the “Add” button and give a name to your preset option.
+Finally, if you like any of the settings you want to use in the future, you can save it too.
+Go to the export dialogue on the left-hand side, left-click the “Add” button, and give a name to your preset option.

 Catalog Backing Up

-Once you finish everything and after clicking on the CLOSE option, a pop-up window will appear something like below.
+Once you finish everything and click on the CLOSE option, a pop-up window will appear below.